This post may include affiliate links; see our disclosure policy.

 What is a gimlet?

 A gin gimlet is a classic cocktail made of lime juice, gin and simple syrup.
 It’s sometimes served with a splash of soda water.
-While it became popular in the 1950’s, the very first printed recipe for a gin gimlet cocktail was in a 1930’s cocktail book, so it stems back to at least that far!

 Gin gimlet cocktail recipe

-How to make a gimlet
+How to make a gin gimlet: step-by-step

-What does a gin gimlet taste like?
-It’s tangy and sweet, with an aroma of gin but balanced on the back end.
-It’s pretty botanical and gin forward, so you’ll want to use a great bottle of gin.
-If you’re not a fan of strong drinks, we’d recommend trying the gin fizz instead.
-Or, you can add a splash of soda water to mellow out the flavors in this cocktail!
+A gin gimlet tastes tangy and sweet, with an aroma of gin but balanced on the back end.
+It’s pretty botanical and gin forward, so you’ll want to use a quality bottle of gin.

 Sweetener variations

-Either way, there’s no need to buy a cocktail glass for this one if you have a martini glass!
-Of course, you can serve this gin gimlet cocktail in whatever glass you like and it’s still a gimlet.
-We serve our Basil Gimletโ โ€”which we’d heartily recommendโ โ€”in a lowball glass.
+That said, there’s no need to buy a cocktail glass for this one if all you have is martini glasses.
+You can serve this gin gimlet cocktail in whatever glass you like and it’s still a gimlet.
+I serve my Basil Gimlet, another favorite, in a lowball glass.

 Best gin for a gimlet